Anth 110 - Introduction to Archaeology

 B+ = 89.99 – 87% C+ = 79.99 – 77% D = 67.99 – 58 %

-Team Project: Presentation
+Team Research Project & Presentation

 You will be graded individually on the content, clarity, and style of your portion of the oral presentation, plus the depth and details of your research, and scholarly use of sources to express your findings.
-You will be graded as a team based on the overall style and flow of the PowerPoint and the degree to which it is well integrated and coordinated.
+You will also be graded as a team based on the overall style and flow of the PowerPoint and the degree to which it is well integrated and coordinated.
 The overall intent of grading the project in this way is to minimize the problem of having a partner who contributes significantly less to the project affecting your grade.
-Team members who contribute unequally will be clearly exposed by this method …
+Team members who contribute unequally will be clearly exposed by this method.

 Plagiarism should be carefully avoided during this project.
 Students are urged to read the policies on Academic Honesty at:

-of the following constitutes evidence of plagiarism:
+As the policy notes, “Any one of the following constitutes evidence of plagiarism:

 • direct quotation without identifying punctuation and citation of source;